software-students-spring2024/4-containerized-app-exercise-team0-4/README.md

 ![CI/CD](https://github.com/software-students-spring2024/4-containerized-app-exercise-team0-4/actions/workflows/build.yaml/badge.svg)
 ![Log](https://github.com/software-students-spring2024/4-containerized-app-exercise-team0-4/actions/workflows/event-logger.yml/badge.svg)

-# Containerized App Exercise
+# Voice App Recorder

-Build a containerized app that uses machine learning.
-See [instructions](./instructions.md) for details.
+## Description
+This app is designed to allow users to generate transcripts of voice recordings.

 ## Add environment variables to web-app and machine-learning-client
 1. Create a .env file in the root directory of the web-app and machine-learning-client